mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 ## Plotting and the Explorer UI

 As described in the [User Guide](@ref), Mimi provides support for plotting using [VegaLite](https://github.com/vega/vega-lite) and [VegaLite.jl](https://github.com/fredo-dedup/VegaLite.jl) within the Mimi Explorer UI and `Mimi.plot` function.
 These functions not only work for `Model`s, but for `SimulationInstance`s as well.
-These functions will **only** work if you have saved your simulation results in memory (ie. did not set the `run` keyword argument `results_in_memory` to `true`), but methods to handle results saved only to disk are coming soon!

 In order to invoke the explorer UI and explore all of the saved variables from the `save` list of a `SimulationInstance`, simply call the function `explore` with the simulation as the required argument as shown below.
 This will produce a new browser window containing a selectable list of variables, each of which produces a graphic.